Author: Lisa Montague | Category: Technology Governance for Nonprofits

 Final Thoughts and Takeaways

 I always keep in mind my client and their needs.
 What my client wants is to implement a product where we can celebrate human creativity while acknowledging that AI is here to stay.
 I feel like my workflow already reflects that balance.
-I use AI tools for research, automation ideas, and documentation support and AI tools have become embedded into many aspects of my job.
-The research capabilities are scarily fast and good.
+I use AI tools for research, automation ideas, and documentation support, and AI tools have become embedded into many aspects of my job.
+The research capabilities are scarily fast and good (but always have to be verified).
 The automation suggestions I've received from AI helpers alone can keep me busy for months implementing them.
-Specific implementation tools like Vibe Coding have been much less impressive.
+Vibe Coding has found a real place in my toolkit, for the right scenarios.

 Ultimately, I value sitting and thinking, reading and absorbing, communicating and refining direction.
 That's not fast.
 It can't be automated.
 It's intentional and truly, humanly, creative.